-Medium PeelsMedium peels penetrate to a deeper level of the skin to stimulate collagen production to improve elasticity for firmer skin.
-Trichloroacetic acid and glycolic acid are commonly used for medium chemical peels and these procedures are often chosen to treat acne scars, deeper wrinkles and hyperpigmentation.
-The ZO 3-Step Peel is a popular option amongst doctors.
+Medium peelsMedium peels penetrate to a deeper level, working to stimulate collagen production and improve elasticity for firmer skin.
+Trichloroacetic acid and glycolic acid are commonly used medium chemical peels – they are often chosen to treat acne scars, deeper wrinkles and hyperpigmentation.
+The ZO Skin Health 3-Step Peel is a popular option amongst doctors.
 It utilises a blend of exfoliants, retinol and multi-action agents to help improve skin health and treat many signs of ageing.
-They are a more intensive treatment, which require a couple of days downtime.
+This is a more intensive treatment, which requires a couple of days downtime.

-Deep PeelsMore intensive peels are used to deliver significant improvement to skin conditions and concerns, such as deep scene scarring and coarse wrinkles.
-Compared to the light and medium options, deep chemical peels have more dramatic results, and usually only a single treatment is needed.
-A phenol peel is typically used for this kind of treatment uses carbolic acid to treat the skin.
+Deep peelsMore intensive peels are used to deliver significant improvement to skin conditions and concerns, such as deep acne scarring and wrinkles.
+Compared to light and medium options, deep chemical peels have more dramatic results, and usually only a single treatment is needed.
+A phenol peel is typically used for this kind of treatment and uses carbolic acid to treat the skin.
 It is suitable only for treating the whole face, rather than specific areas.
-You will have more downtime with this kind of treatment, with redness and peeling lasting about a week.
+There will be more downtime with this kind of treatment, with redness and peeling lasting about a week.

 Make sure you speak to a dermatologist who is experienced in administering chemical peels and discuss your aims and medical history thoroughly, before committing to any cosmetic procedure.